Mon-Fri: 6:00AM-5:00PM; Sat, Sun, Public Holidays: 7:30AM-3:30PM

 • The best layout is a head-to-head layout on a lateral run.
 A head-to-head layout means sprinklers with a 3 metres radius are spaced no more than 3 metres apart which creates a 100% overlap.

-• Keep similar sprinklers together within a zone for example, on a lawn make sure you use all like popup sprinklers with the same flow and throw rates.
+• Keep similar sprinklers together within a zone.
+For example, on a lawn make sure you use all the same popup sprinklers with the same flow and throw rates.

-• Keep your lawns and garden zones separate.
+• Keep your lawn and garden zones separate.

 The five main sprinkler groups are: